qwd/dev-site/docs/_en/best-practices/security-guidelines.md

 ## Authentication with JWT

-Use [JWT](/en/docs/authentication/jwt/) for authentication, so that even if someone else crawls your request data, it will be hard to get more valuable content.
+Use [JWT](/en/docs/configuration/authentication/#json-web-token/) for authentication, so that even if someone else crawls your request data, it will be hard to get more valuable content.

+## API restrictions

+Enable API restrictions for your credentials so that only APIs added to the list are allowed to be accessed.
+Credentials can access any API by default.

+To set one or more API restrictions, go to [Console - Project](https://console.qweather.com/project), select the needed project and click on the credentials you want to set.

-## Security Restrictions
+## App restrictions

-It is recommended that you always set Security Restriction for credentials to increase the security level.
-The security restriction is a whitelist and only applications that add to the restricted list can use the credentials.
+It is recommended that you always set app restrictions for credentials to increase the security level.
+The app restriction is a whitelist and only applications that add to the restricted list can use the credentials.

-Supported security restrictions include:
+Supported app restrictions include:

 - Websites
 - IP addresses
 - iOS apps
 - Andorid apps

-To set Security Restrictions, go to [Console - Project Management](https://console.qweather.com/#/apps), select the needed project and click on the credentials you want to set.
+To set an app restriction, go to [Console - Project](https://console.qweather.com/project), select the needed project and click on the credentials you want to set.

-> **Hint:** Only one security restriction can be set per credential.
+> **Hint:** Only one app restriction can be set per credential.

 ### Websites